Can Chickens Eat Tomatoes? All You Need to Know!

 Mold infections mainly cause respiratory problems when a chicken inhales mold spores.
 Chickens may show symptoms like breathing difficulties, wheezing, and other respiratory distress.

 Sometimes, chickens may have digestive issues when they consume moldy foods.
-This is caused because the food starts decomposing and creates a suitable environment for harmful microorganisms.
+This is caused because the food decomposes and creates a suitable environment for harmful microorganisms.

 So, do not keep moldy food neat in chicken coops and run areas because chickens can eat anything.
 They are unaware of mold.
-Trow moldy food in the dustbin as soon as possible.
+Throw moldy food in the dustbin as soon as possible.

 How Do You Safely Feed Tomatoes to Your Chickens?